masterconi/shellinject/README.md

 ------------------------------------------------------------------------------------

-you nead to change the pass to the virus.ex in here + you can change the auto startup name
+you nead to change the pass to the meoware.exe in here + you can change the auto startup name